JyotinderSingh/JavaFlix---Movie-Recommendation-System/README.md

 The user can also filter the results based on Year of Release, Running Time, Directors, and Genre.

-The UI adapts to the OS, the screenshots below were taken on Ubuntu 18.04, with [Canta theme](https://github.com/vinceliuice/Canta-theme)
+The UI adapts to the OS and might look different on your system, the screenshots below were taken on Ubuntu 18.04, with [Canta theme](https://github.com/vinceliuice/Canta-theme)

 ###### *This project was built for my 4th Semester Software Engineering Class at MIT, Manipal.*